How to Buy My Paris Guide for 2023

 For those who might not be familiar with me, I founded the blog Habitually Chic in 2007.
 After visiting Paris twice in 2013, I decided that I wanted to experience living in Paris.
 This guide was started by me in 2014 when I moved to Paris for three months and was traveling back and forth every six months afterward.
 I update it before and after each trip and keep on top of what to do in between trips through the many chic Parisians I follow on Instagram.

 This is not a full comprehensive guide to tourist Paris but an insider’s guide of the new and classic restaurants favored by those in the know, the best stores to shop for things you might not be able to find outside of France, and all my favorite museums.
-I updated it after I returned from a month in Paris between April and May 2022 and after spending two weeks in Paris over Thanksgiving 2022.
-I will be spending two weeks again in Paris in April 2023.
+I updated it after I returned from a month in Paris between April and May 2022, after spending two weeks in Paris over Thanksgiving 2022, and after spending two weeks again in April 2023.
 I continue to update it weekly, if not daily, so you are always getting the latest up to date information.

 The first 15 pages of my Paris Guide cover etiquette tips, helpful hints, how to say things in French, how to dress, how to get shop at the luxury stores, how to deal with détaxe to get the VAT back, and how to get reservations, among other topics.
 The Paris Guide itself is divided by arrondissement which helps you plan where to go in each neighborhood.
 It also includes addresses and opening and closing times for my favorite hotels, stores, museums, restaurants, and more.